shijianzhong/kite-public/README.md

 # Kite - Community curated categories

-This repository contains community curated categories for [Kite](https://kagi.com), Kagi's news app.
+This repository contains community curated categories for [Kite](https://kite.kagi.com), Kagi's news app.
+[Kagi](https://kagi.com) is a premium web search engine.

 To edit sources, submit a pull request editing `kite_feeds.json`.
 If you do not know how to do that, you can [open an issue](https://github.com/kagisearch/kite-public/issues/new/choose) and share the feeds there.